vshn/modsecurity-docker/README.md

 * CLAMD_DEBUG_LOG (Default: `off`)
   * whether ClamAV scanning should log debug messages

-## Custom rules

-Mount your custom rules at `/opt/modsecurity/rules/before-crs/` to load them before the Core Rule Set and at `/opt/modsecurity/rules/after-crs/` to load after the CRS has been loaded.
-All custom rule files must end in `.conf` in order to be loaded.

-## Logging
+### Logging

-Following the 12-factor app guidelines we're logging audit, error and access logs to the console, and let the cluster's logging stack deal with logging:
+Following the 12-factor app guidelines we're logging audit, error and access logs to the console, and let the cluster's logging stack deal with the output:

 * Audit Log (Default: JSON to stdout)
   * *see* MODSEC_AUDIT_LOG